clairesarraille/clairesarraille.github.io/_posts/2021-06-08-your-new-blog-post.md

-I repeated the whole process of munging, boolean-masking, and vector multipication for production company!
+I repeated the whole process of munging, boolean-masking, and vector multiplication for production company!

 ![prod](https://user-images.githubusercontent.com/71570329/121887126-308e6d80-cccb-11eb-95ed-595beb0aaeeb.png)

 ### Conclusion
 What I love about these heat maps is how information-dense they are while remaining easy to read and intuitive.
 As you can see, a lot of work goes into creating something seemingly so simple.
 We can observe from the genre and production company heat maps that some of the highest-profit movies in the past 5 years are Dramas, Comedies and Action films produced by Universal, Warner Bros, and Columbia.
 Even more interesting are the winning combinations of these attributes.
-20th Century Fox paired with Columbia, Sony paired with Warner Bros., and TSG with Lionsgate appear to be synergystic forces.
+20th Century Fox paired with Columbia, Sony paired with Warner Bros., and TSG with Lionsgate appear to be synergistic forces.
 Likewise, we can observe patterns of genre that appear to garner the greatest rewards at the box office, such as action-adventure, historical dramas, and family comedies.

 I had an amazing time exploring these data and learned an incredible amount in a short period.
 Stay tuned for more project posts in the upcoming months.